Projection method for quasiperiodic elliptic equations and application to quasiperiodic homogenization: Numerical experiments

-In \Cref{fig:hom:four_modes:PAMa11}, the orange line represents $A^*_{11, \mathrm{ref}}$ calculated by PM, serving as the reference solution.
-The blue line corresponds to the approximation results obtained by varying $L$ in PAM, denoted as $A^*_{11, L}$.
-The approximation values $A^*_{11, L}$ and the corresponding numerical errors $e^*_{11, L}=|A^*_{11, L}-A^*_{11, \mathrm{ref}}|$ are displayed in \Cref{fig:hom:four_modes:PAMa11} and \Cref{fig:hom:four_modes:PAMa11log}, respectively.
-In \Cref{fig:hom:four_modes:PAMa11}, we notice a slow convergence of PAM in computing the quasiperiodic homogenized coefficient.
-Furthermore, \Cref{fig:hom:four_modes:PAMa11log} shows that $e_{11, L}^*$ does not consistently decrease as $L$ increases, mainly because of the unavoidable impact of the Diophantine approximation error.
+{\Cref{fig:hom_three} illustrates the quasiperiodic homogenized coefficients computed using the three methods: PM, PAM and FM.
+The red line represents $A^*_{11, \mathrm{ref}}$ calculated by PM, serving as the reference solution.
+The blue and black lines show the approximations $A^*_{11, L}$ obtained by PAM and FM, respectively, as the domain size $L$ varies.
+The corresponding numerical errors $e^*_{11, L}=|A^*_{11, L}-A^*_{11, \mathrm{ref}}|$ are displayed in \Cref{fig:hom_compare_three}. }

-In the following, we compare the efficiency between PM and PAM for quasiperiodic homogenization. \Cref{tab:hom:four_modes:PMPAMa11compare} showcases the error $e^*_{11, N}$ computed by PM and PAM, along with the corresponding CPU time.
-The data indicates that the error in solving the homogenization problem using PM can quickly reach high precision within a very short time, whereas the accuracy of PAM stabilizes at a lower level.
-Furthermore, \Cref{fig:hom:four_modes:PMPAMa11compare} visualizes the cost-accuracy trade-off of PM and PAM, clearly demonstrating the high efficiency of the PM.
+{From these numerical tests, we notice a slow convergence of the PAM in computing the quasiperiodic homogenized coefficient.
+Furthermore, \Cref{fig:hom_compare_three} shows that the numerical error of the PAM does not consistently decrease as $L$ increases, mainly due to the unavoidable impact of the Diophantine approximation error.
+Meanwhile, although FM suppresses oscillations, as shown in \Cref{fig:hom_three}, its numerical error still fails to decrease consistently, as seen in \Cref{fig:hom_compare_three}, due to the same underlying cause.
+In summary, these results demonstrate that neither the PAM nor the FM can eliminate the impact of Diophantine errors, whereas the PM is capable of fundamentally overcoming this limitation.